bxdoan/bxdoan/README.md

 <div align="center">

-> Winning isn’t everything, but wanting to win is.
+> Being weak is nothing to be ashamed of… Staying weak is !!

-> — Vince Lombardi —
+> — Fuegoleon Vermillion —

 </div>